barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 <div class="img-div" markdown="0">
     <img src="/images/android_tensorflow_classifier_results.jpg" />
-    The Tensorflow app I discussed in my <a href="">previous post</a> is a good example for a classification model in practice.
+    The TensorFlow app I discussed in my <a href="">previous post</a> is a good example for a classification model in practice.

 </div>